HMS SUSSEX - a PRICELESS english Shipwreck FOUND off Gibraltar

 Two cannon partially buried

-The fleet was caught in a violent levante (strong easterly wind, well-known to windsurfers in nearby Tarifa), and facing the risk of being forced against the rocky Spanish coastline, the captain, Sir Francis Wheeler, attempted to tack into the wind and tuck back behind Gibraltar.
+The fleet was caught in a violent levante (strong easterly wind, well-known to modern-day windsurfers in nearby Tarifa), and facing the risk of being forced against the rocky Spanish coastline, the captain, Sir Francis Wheeler, attempted to tack into the wind and tuck back behind Gibraltar.
 Water entered the open gun ports and the end came swiftly, while the Admiral slept.
-The date was February 19 1694, and the ship was one day's sail out of Gibraltar; 12 other vessels in the fleet were lost.
+The date was February 19 1694 and the ship was one day's sail out of Gibraltar; 12 other vessels in the fleet were lost.
 Only two persons survived the sinking; several days later Admiral Sir Francis Wheeler's body, clad in a nightshirt, washed up on shore.
 The funds never reached the Duke.
-A year later, England again attempted to ship money to Savoy - but too late.
-The Duke secretly changed sides and took the French offer.
+A year later, England again attempted to ship money to Savoy, but it proved too late as the Duke had secretly changed sides and took the French offer.
 His defection brought the war to an end in a stalemate.

 1998-2001: ODYSSEY MARINE EXPLORATION search and survey